9 Tips for Writing an Essay About Yourself

-Check out these 8 tips for writing an essay about yourself:
+To get started, check out these 9 tips on how to write an essay about yourself:

 1. Create a List of Questions